markgat/UFO_Javascript/README.md

 # UFO Encounters
 Are aliens real?
 If so, have we already made contact with them?
-In any case, this application allows you to search through peoples' supposed encounters during January of 2010.
+In any case, this application allows you to search through peoples' encounters during January of 2010.
 ![Sightings](ufo.png)
 ## Getting Started
 ### Installing